Installation

 Open a web browser and visit http://localhost/ to access the web UI.

-You can sign-in with your user credentials generated above.
+You can sign-in with the credentials you created above.

 You can move onto the Tutorials section starting with the Tutorial 1 - Your first Product.